 Dr. Eric Regehr sets up a hair trap to collect fur samples for possible genetic analysis.
 Photo copyright Geoff York/Polar Bears International.

 Access to potentially significant marine mammal calories during the summer and fall months is one of the things that makes Wrangel unique across the Arctic—and important as a future refuge.
 Walrus use the shores and rocky capes for haul outs and often number in the thousands.
 Natural mortalities provide regular carcasses for polar bears and other scavengers.
 The broader Chukchi Sea is also one of the few northern regions with abundant large whale populations.
 While variable in location, whale carcasses also strand on the mainland coast of Chukotka and on Wrangel with regularity.
 Recent research estimates that one large whale is energetically similar to about 1,400 adult ringed seals—that’s a lot of polar bear food!

-Dr. Eric Regehr of the University of Washington is the principal investigator for the project.
-In 2019, primary funding was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International, the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
+Dr. Eric Regehr is the principal investigator of the Wrangel Island study; for more information, contact him at email@example.com.
+In 2019, primary funding was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International (thanks to the generosity of the High Point Community Foundation and Salesforce), the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
 In addition to Regehr, fieldwork was conducted by Ulyana Babiy (Wrangel Island State Nature Reserve), Stanislov Belikov and Angelina Gnedenko (All-Russian Research Institute for Environment Protection), and Geoff York (Polar Bears International).